akka/alpakka/docs/src/main/paradox/dynamodb.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="dynamodb" }

 ## Setup

 This connector needs a @scaladoc[DynamoClient](akka.stream.alpakka.dynamodb.DynamoClient) instance in order to create stream operators.
 You can create the client yourself, or let the Akka Extension handle the lifecycle of the client for you.